pnnl/tesp/install/MacOSX/MacOSX_build.md

 sudo make install

-# Similar to the experience with Mac and Windows, this installation step wrongly puts
+# Similar to the experience with Linux and Windows, this installation step wrongly puts
 #  the build products in /usr/local instead of /usr/local/bin and /usr/local/lib
 #  the following commands will copy FNCS-compatible EnergyPlus over the public version
 cd /usr/local
-cp energyplus-8.3.0 EnergyPlus-8-3-0
+cp energyplus-8.3.0 bin
-cp libenergyplusapi.so.8.3.0 EnergyPlus-8-3-0
+cp libenergyplusapi.8.3.0.dylib lib

-# if ReadVarsESO is not found at the end of a simulation, try this
+# if ReadVarsESO not found at the end of a simulation, try this
 /usr/local/EnergyPlus-8-3-0$ sudo ln -s PostProcess/ReadVarsESO ReadVarsESO

 Build eplus_json